 While it’s just speculation, it’s possible that Google’s June Core Update may also have been focusing on websites with high levels of code bloat.
 This is generally measured by code-to-text ratio, or the amount of code relative to the amount of text on a website.
 Many websites often have a significant amount of code but very little text on the page.

 NFL.com has over 6,000 words in its homepage’s coding structure, and there are signs of potential code bloat.
 The homepage itself, however, only features a little over 700 words of actual content.
 This would signify a high code-to-text ratio.
 Bloated code like this can slow down a webpage and create a poor overall user experience.

 Have you noticed significant declines in organic traffic to your website in the past few days or weeks?
 It’s possible that your website has significant user experience issues, including slow load times, poor ad placements, and coat bloat, which may have contributed to losses in rankings, traffic, and most importantly, revenue.

 REQ can help craft an SEO strategy for your website that takes user experience into heavy consideration.
 This will help improve your site’s rankings for target keywords, which will increase your bottom line.

 It seems likely that Google will now continue to pre-announce major core algorithm updates, so we can help your website ahead of time by being proactive as opposed to reactive.

-Reach out to us at email@example.com to get the ball rolling.
+Reach out to us at sales [at] req.co to get the ball rolling.